marcusgreen/moodle-qtype_gapfill/README.txt

-Version 1.8 added casesensitive option in settings, plugin version information in xml export, | now works with regex off Version 1.9 added link in the admin interface to make it easy to import_example questions to a course Version 1.91 [.+] will make any text a valid answer and if left empty will not show the .+ as aftergap feedbak Version 1.92 click to select answer click again to paste into gap, good on mobile instead of drag/drop
+Version 1.8 added casesensitive option in settings, plugin version information in xml export, | now works with regex off Version 1.9 added link in the admin interface to make it easy to import_example questions to a course Version 1.91 [.+] will make any text a valid answer and if left empty will not show the .+ as aftergap feedbak